 In certain cases, a spouse may even be able to recover damages for the loss of services of a husband or wife.
 Damage valuation is a delicate and complicated process.
 You want to be sure that you are awarded the maximum compensation available.

 Most of the time, the answer is yes.
 Again, every case is different.
 However, a disclaimer does not relieve a manufacturer, supplier, or retailer of all liability.
 A product manufacturer has a duty to instruct consumers as to the proper and safe use of their products.
 A manufacturer also has a duty to warn consumers of all risks associated with the use of their products.
 The fact that they may have upheld that duty does not relieve them of liability.
 Remember, there are different types of product liability cases.

 The laws vary by state.
 However, the state of Texas imposes a strict two-year statute of limitations on product liability cases.
 In some cases, the extent of injuries may not be immediately apparent.
 If you think you have a product liability case, you should seek legal counsel right away.
 It is important to preserve your rights so it is imperative that you waste no time seeking legal counsel and/or professional representation.

-If you or a loved one has been injured by a product or was involved in an accident caused by a defective product, contact the Law Office of Joseph Onwuteaka, P.C. today.
-Call (713) 271-5760 or contact us online to schedule a free case consultation with an experienced Houston product liability attorney who can provide sound legal advice and highly strategic representation as you seek a settlement or jury award.
+If you or a loved one has been injured by a product or was involved in an accident caused by a defective product, contact me today.
+Call (713) 903-8339 or contact online to schedule a free case consultation.
+As an experienced Houston product liability attorney, I can provide sound legal advice and highly strategic representation as you seek a settlement or jury award.

-The Law Office of Joseph Onwuteaka, P.C., will fight for your rights, working to resolve your case and get you the financial compensation that you deserve.
-Our law firm represents clients in lawsuits and other legal matters throughout Houston, Texas, and the surrounding areas.
+I will fight for your rights, working to resolve your case and get you the financial compensation that you deserve.
+I represent clients in lawsuits and other legal matters throughout Houston, Texas, and the surrounding areas.